Plan for Sunlight in the Garden

 Fall has always been one of my favorite times of the year.
 The fall color was especially nice this year all over Middle TN.
 For a while I really wondered how great it would be due to the dry conditions we had in the summer and early fall.
 The rains eventually came and our fall … Read more

 It’s no secret that I love to propagate plants.
 I especially love to propagate the easy plants.
 The ones where success is almost 100% assured!
 Believe it or not there are a few of those.
-Basil is one that I almost always can get to root simply by taking cuttings and putting it in a … Read more
+Basil is one that I almost always can get to root, and it’s SOOO simple!
+Just by using a jar … Read more

 How to Grow Oak Leaf Hydrangeas From Seed